ewiger/mlab/README.rst

 Original README
 ---------------

 NOTE Below is the original README from the mlabwrap project.
 Most of it still applies, but the underlying implementation is different (COM/Pipes replaced the use of the MATLAB Engine API).
+The code samples have been updated for use with this project.

 .. contents::